flynnlambrechts/bssrbot-dev/README.md

 3. In the thescrape2 find what week of the year corresponds to current menu week and update subtract value
 4. (Optional) Reduce multiples of 4 in thescrape2 to only possible values

+## To Update calendar
+1. \copy data into db using heroku:
+	\copy calendar FROM <path_to_calednar.csv> WITH (FORMAT CSV);
+2. Go to calendar1 and zero week in getaway function
+3. Push changes

 ## Capabilities
 - Return meal from Dino, breakfast, lunch and dinner
  	- including tomorrow and days of week